February 17, 2020

 Add everything that doesn't exactly answer any of the questions above, but is still relevant to the product you are building: marketing presentations, user feedback reports, future ideas, illustrations and even relevant news.

-Let me just share a protip at the end — when you start getting responses from the agencies/consultants/freelancers — and most probably there are going to be questions (there should be either way!), don't just use emails for this (it will be repetitive and most likely lost in the future) — start to add questions and answers into your brief and update the rest of your candidates with the information.
+Let me just share a protip at the end — when you start getting responses from the agencies/consultants/freelancers — and most probably there will be questions (there should be either way!), don't just use emails for this (it will be repetitive and most likely lost in the future) — start to add questions and answers into your brief and update the rest of your candidates with the information.
 It will save you tons of effort and megabytes of traffic.

 If you include all the elements I’ve mentioned above in your product spec, you can be sure you’ll receive your product estimation faster and with greater details.
 Not sure how it should look in a ready-to-go version?
 See our example of a filled out Product Spec.